• Skip to primary navigation

 Shortcrust pastry

-1. In a large bowl place the flour, powdered sugar, almond flour and salt and mix with a tablespoon until well blended.
+1. In a large bowl, place the flour, powdered sugar, almond flour, and salt and mix until combined.

-2. Add the cold butter pieces and press it with your fingertips into the dry ingredients mixture until you have a sandy mixture.
+2. Add the cold butter and work it into the dry ingredients with your fingertips until the mixture looks sandy.

-3. Add the egg and mix until you have a homogeneous ball of dough without kneading it.
+3. Add the egg and mix just until the dough comes together without kneading.

-4. Cover with plastic wrap and place in the refrigerator for at least 20 minutes.
+4. Wrap the dough in plastic wrap and refrigerate for at least 20 minutes.

-5. Roll out the dough with a rolling pin on a floured work surface or between 2 sheets of parchment paper to a thickness of 3-4 mm.
+5. Roll out the dough on a lightly floured surface or between two sheets of parchment paper to about 3–4 mm thick.

 Almond filling

-2. Add the eggs and vanilla extract and beat again with a mixer to incorporate them.
+2. Add the eggs and vanilla extract and mix until smooth.

 Baking